SSS, PhilHealth, Pag-IBIG compliance drops – DOLE

 The number of complaints about non-compliance has increased.

-Labor Secretary Silvestre Bello 3rd, however, assured that companies and employers are strictly providing workers with social benefits mandated by labor laws.
+Labor Secretary Silvestre Bello 3rd, however, said companies and employers should strictly provide workers with social benefits mandated by labor laws.

 “This is one way of safeguarding and protecting the rights of our workers.
 It is also the employers’ legal and moral responsibility to their employees,” Bello said.